 Social Determinants of Health

-There is growing focus on using non-clinical data for health care decision making.
-For example, the Institute of Medicine released a report that provides recommendations for specific social determinants of health that should be captured within electronic health record systems and has also been integrated into the Quality Payment Program (Adler & Stead, 2015).
-Social determinants of health include factors such as socioeconomic and behavioral factors, including factors such as income, social engagement and substance abuse.
-Continuing into the future there will be a continued focus on using social determinants for addressing health care quality, efficiency and cost.
+The focus on social determinants has increasingly become the focus of health care decision making.
+The use of non-clinical data has implications for the likelihood of health care access, patient adherence to medication, and safety (Health Research & Educational Trust, 2017).
+For example, in 2015, the Institute of Medicine released a report that provides recommendations for specific social determinants of health that should be captured within electronic health record systems and has also been integrated into the Quality Payment Program (Adler & Stead, 2015, Feller et al., 2020).
+More recently, Healthy People 2020 released four overarching goals for the decade, which included social determinants of health and the specific goal to “provide social and physical environments that promote good health for all.”
+Social determinants of health include factors such as socioeconomic and behavioral factors, including factors such as income, social engagement, and substance abuse.
+Disparities in education and income are identified as indicators for early health intervention (Probst & Ajmal, 2019).
+Now backed by resources (CDC, 2020), continuing into the future there will be a focus on using social determinants to address health care quality, equity, efficiency, and cost.

-The purpose of this analysis is to compare health status and health conditions with social determinants of health by examining the rates of depression given population estimates, poverty rates, overall health status and reported drug use at the county level.
+The purpose of this analysis is to compare health status and health conditions with social determinants of health by examining the rates of self-reported mental distress given population estimates, poverty rates, overall health status, and reported drug use at the county level.

 Tutorial: Using the Data